jfmercer/simple-webpack-app/README.md

 injects scripts and links into `index.html` so that they do not have to be loaded manually.
 Note that there are no `<script>` tags in the HTML source file, but they are injected after the build.

+#### Step Five: Add ES6 Support

+`babel` & the `babel-loader` add support for ES6.
+Note that `main.js` now uses `import` rather than `require()`.
+Test files are excluded from webpack for the time being because they will be loaded later in a separate test configuration.